OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 # Submit the GEOS compilation job with a dependency on the TPLs job
 sbatch --dependency=afterok:$tpls_id build_utils/geos.sh
 ```

+GEOS compilation will be submitted only if the TPL's job succeed, in this manner we can allocated resources form a partition of the type dev.
+See [Sherlock documentatoin](https://www.sherlock.stanford.edu/docs/user-guide/running-jobs/?h=sh_part#available-resources) for available resourves and type of partitions.

 ### Execution
 To begin the entire process, simply run: